CyberT33N/mongodb-cheat-sheet/README.md

 - as | Name of the array field added to each output document.
 Contains the documents traversed in the $graphLookup stage to reach the document.

 - maxDepth | Optional.
-Non-negative integral number specifying the maximum recursion depth.
+This will tell how many layers we want to go down inside of our tree.
+To only get the root layer set it to 0.
+If you do cross collection lookup then maxDepth 0 will not be the root and it starts with 1 instead.

 - depthField | Optional.
-Name of the field to add to each traversed document in the search path.
-The value of this field is the recursion depth for the document, represented as a NumberLong.
-Recursion depth value starts at zero, so the first lookup corresponds to zero depth.
+Shows how many layers we were go downinside of our tree to reach this object.

 - restrictSearchWithMatch | Optional.
 A document specifying additional conditions for the recursive search.
 The syntax is identical to query filter syntax.
+In other words you can say that you want to ignore specific results.
 */
 ```
 - Example: